 Stage 3 review compared the reported analytical results with those obtained from the raw data.
 Raw data for each analytical method requested on the chain of custody were submitted for all samples.
-Two field samples TMW58102023 (Lab ID#J039-02) and BGMW11102023 (Lab ID# J039-06) from this sample delivery group were designated to be reviewed as stage 3 data review.
-Raw data for these samples were evaluated comprehensively.
-Sample TMW63102023 (EMAX ID #J039-07) was designated to be spiked as MS/MSD on the chain of custody.
-Raw data for method blank, LCS/LCSD and MS/MSD was reviewed in detail.
+One field sample MW30102323 (Lab ID# J115-01) from this sample delivery group was designated to be reviewed as stage 3 data review.
+Raw data for this sample was evaluated comprehensively.
+No sample was designated to be spiked as MS/MSD.
+Raw data for method blank and LCS/LCSD for each method was reviewed in detail.
 Calculations and corresponding equations, as well as analyte identification were randomly checked and verified.